-In the link below you'll find a checklist of behaviours we hold ourselves accountable to when delivering workshops.
-We recommend using the checklist to guide your delivery style when working in one-to-one or group-based settings.
-They could also help structure your reflections after delivering an activity, building awareness of your strengths and areas for improvement.
+We also recommend using our self-reflection tool to guide your delivery style when working in one-to-one or group-based settings (see link on the right).
+The tool could also help structure your reflections after delivering an activity, as well as, help build awareness of your own strengths and areas for improvement.

-The strengths profile is our unique take on a tool from sport psychology called performance profiling.
-In adapting the tool, we've used it to capture young people's perceptions of their strengths.
+The strengths profile is our unique take on performance profiling from sport psychology.
+In adapting the tool, we've used it to capture young people's perceptions of their mental strengths.
 Your can find a step by step guide for using this tool in our toolkit.

 When you're looking to move forward in whatever you're doing, setting goals is a good place to start.
 Whilst this might be considered common knowledge, how to set effective goals isn't.